kkrull/doc-speeding-up-rspec/speeding-up-rspec.md

 Overall, that's a **55% improvement**.

-### Thoughts ahead
+### Thoughts ahead: Mongo

 At the time of this writing, we had **1330 examples that load `mongoid_spec_helper`**.
-That's more tests relying on Mongo than not, and we only have a handful (23) of gateway classes (where you often do want to test I/O with Mongo).
+That's more tests relying on Mongo than not, despite there being only have a handful (23) of gateway classes that directly interact with Mongo.
-This suggests that there are some tests out there that - perhaps indirectly - gain access to Mongo when they don't need to.

-Each example that can access Mongo takes extra time, so be sure you're breaking dependencies with good engineering practices when it's practical to do so.
+If your code _doesn't_ directly interact with Mongo, consider breaking the dependency on Mongo by mocking out the gateway classes that interact with Mongo.
+This can be good for both the tests and the production code.

+### Thoughts ahead: Rails

+If you have slow tests that `require 'spec_helper'` and want to reduce that 10s+ startup penalty;

+- Your test may not need to load Rails.
+Other, more specific helpers exist in `spec/` such as `spec/user_spec_helper.rb`.
+- Your test may not need any helpers at all.
+There were a few tests that `require 'spec_helper'` unnecessarily.
+- If your production code does depend directly on Rails, consider separating your logic from Rails and testing it separately.